-Psychotherapist and fitness specialist Kathryn Gates practices out of Downtown Austin.
-Kathryn works with adults, teens, couples, and families to develop intimacy and acceptance with themselves, their partners, and their communities.
+Psychotherapist and fitness specialist Kathryn Gates practices out of Downtown Austin, Texas.
+Kathryn sees adults, teens, couples, and families to develop intimacy and acceptance with themselves, their partners, and their communities.
 Kathryn’s mission is to support women and men in healing their pasts, embracing their creativity and finding their unique life purpose.

 Kathryn earned her Bachelor of Fine Arts degree in Dance from Webster University in St. Louis.
 As a dance and fitness instructor early in her career, Kathryn quickly realized that there were consistent emotional, mental, and relational factors in the people who came to her looking just to “get in shape.”
 Seeking more comprehensive solutions for her clients, Kathryn wanted to help on a deeper level than prescribing basic fitness advice.
 Kathryn pursued her Masters in Clinical Psychology with an emphasis in Marriage and Family Therapy at Pepperdine University in Southern California.